GraphDatabaseExperiments/eFD_experiments/README.md

 - source code (written in Python) that outlines how experiments on synthetic datasets have been conducted
 - images illustrating the experiments on graph datasets
-- dump files (Neo4j format) containing the real world datasets used to conduct experiments
+- links to dump files (Neo4j format) containing the real world datasets used to conduct experiments
 - files and instructions on how to replicate experiments